How to create a Carrier Management Strategy in 10 steps?

 How to create a Carrier Management Strategy?

-You can build a successful and competitive carrier management strategy by executing the nine steps described in this article.
+You can build a successful and competitive carrier management strategy by executing the ten steps described in this article.

 Step 1.
-Choose carrier management goals that align to business objectives
+Choose carrier management goals that align with business objectives

-The goals of your carrier management plan should be aligned to the overall organisation goals.
-Therefore, first thing is to consider the main company goals as well as the logistics supply chain department goals.
-If your company has a premium quality strategy, you want to focus on minimized damaged goods and on-time delivery, whereas a price competitive company strategy might ask for a more cost efficient carrier management strategy.
+The goals of your carrier management plan should be aligned with the overall organisation's goals.
+Therefore, the first thing is to consider the main company goals as well as the logistics supply chain department goals.
+If your company has a premium quality strategy, you want to focus on minimising damaged goods and on-time delivery, whereas a price-competitive company strategy might ask for a more cost-efficient carrier management strategy.

 Genergic business strategies of Professor Michael Porter of the Harvard Business School (1980)